Deep Multi-scale Convolutional Neural Network for Dynamic Scene Deblurring: Proposed Method

 \subsubsection{Multi-scale content loss}

-Basically, the coarse-to-fine approach desires that every mid-level outputs are the sharp images of the corresponding scales.
-Thus, we train our network so that every intermediate latent images should form Gaussian pyramid of sharp image.
+Basically, the coarse-to-fine approach desires that every intermediate output becomes the sharp image of the corresponding scale.
+Thus, we train our network so that intermediate outputs should form a Gaussian pyramid of sharp images.
 MSE criterion is applied to every level of pyramids.
 Hence, the loss function is defined as follows:

 where $L_k, S_k$ denote the model output and ground truth image at scale level $k$, respectively.
 The loss at each scale is normalized by the number of channels $c_k$, width $w_k$, and the height $h_k$ (i.e. the total number of elements).